ContainerAideR/Docs/README.md

 # Purpose
 Computational Aide to Finding the Perfect Fit.
-This Repo will Illustrate the usage and functions of the ContainerAideR suite of products
+This Repo will Illustrate the usage and functions of the ContainerAideR suite of products with descriptions of the Architecture, Tutorials and references to the API calls.

 ## ContainerAideR - Overview
 Enables efficient space planning by providing a customizable optimization engine the utilizes machine learning.
 Commercially developed to efficiently load ISO shipping containers for international freight transportation, ContainerAideR can pack anything.
 The infrastructure is delivered as a fault tolerant, highly available, scalable cloud resource to be used as needed and can be accessed in 3 main forms: